weinstockj/PACER_analyses/README.md

 of our clonal expansion estimates in WHI carriers with multiple mutational assessments.

+## Bayesian logistic growth model in WHI
+See [here](expanded_WHI_cohort_analysis.Rmd) for our application of aBayesian logistic growth model to the WHI cohort.

 ## PACER-HB
 See [here](model_clone_growth.Rmd) for PACER-HB development and analyses.